micag2025/Supply_Chain_project/publication.md

 ### Scenario 4: Invalid Wallet Role  (Unauthorized Access)

 The `Non-authorized roles cannot perform restricted actions` workflow was validated.
 The figure demonstrates an **access control scenario where a distributor attempts to create a batch**.
 It shows that the **“Create Batch” action is unavailable for non-farmer roles**, preventing unauthorized actions.
 (The interface clearly indicates role restrictions, and no gas is consumed since the action is blocked at the UI level.)

 ![Invalid Wallet Role](https://github.com/micag2025/Supply_Chain_project/blob/01155a7bb9d825bc91c683d5670fc76d14fa4bff/Screenshots_UI/Screenshot_invalid_wallet_role.jpeg)

 ---

 ### Scenario 5: Read Non-Existing Batch  (Invalid Batch Lookup)

 The `Users receive clear feedback when querying non-existing batches` workflow was validated.
 The figure shows the **behavior when a user searches for a non-existing batch**.
-It displays a  **clear “Batch not found” error message with user-friendly formatting**. ( ensures no invalid data is returned, and confirms that the read-only operation does not consume gas.)
+It displays a  **clear “Batch not found” error message with user-friendly formatting**.
+Thus, it ensures no invalid data is returned, and confirms that the read-only operation does not consume gas.

 ![Read Non-Existing Batch](https://github.com/micag2025/Supply_Chain_project/blob/01155a7bb9d825bc91c683d5670fc76d14fa4bff/Screenshots_UI/Screenshot_read_non_existing_batch.jpg)